psoglav/threets-snake/readme.md

 # 3DSnake.ts

-> This is just a simple project aimed at practicing OOP and three.js.
+> This simple project aimed at practicing OOP and three.js.

 ## Run